Mobi-$\pi$: Mobilizing Your Robot Learning Policy: Introduction

 In this work, we introduce the \emph{policy mobilization problem\/}: determine a mobile robot base pose in a novel environment that aligns with the training distribution of a manipulation policy learned from a limited set of camera viewpoints.
 Addressing this problem decouples navigation from manipulation policy training while ensuring that navigation remains {\em policy-aware\/}—that is, it selects poses that are compatible with the policy’s visual input distribution.
 This enables effective policy deployment in unseen environments without requiring extensive additional data collection.
 Consequently, policy mobilization methods enhance the viewpoint robustness of manipulation policies, independent of the policy's original tolerance to viewpoint variations.

-To investigate the policy mobilization problem, we present the \textbf{\name{} framework}. \name{} provides tools for systematic study, including: (1) metrics to quantify the difficulty of mobilizing a given policy, (2) a suite of simulated mobile manipulation tasks built on RoboCasa~\cite{robocasa2024}, (3), visualization tools for qualitative analysis, and (4) several baseline methods for benchmarking.
+As a first attempt to tackle the policy mobilization problem, we propose a method that searches for robot base poses likely to yield successful policy execution.
+Our approach (a) represents the scene using 3D Gaussian Splatting~\cite{kerbl3Dgaussians}, (b) uses differentiable rendering to evaluate whether a candidate pose is in-distribution, provides visibility of task-relevant objects, and avoids collisions, and (c) optimizes over poses with a sampling-based procedure to identify the most suitable robot base location.
+To systematically study the policy mobilization problem, we present the \textit{\name{} framework}, which includes (1) metrics to quantify the difficulty of mobilizing a given policy, (2) a suite of simulated mobile manipulation tasks built on RoboCasa~\cite{robocasa2024}, (3) visualization tools for qualitative analysis.

 We first evaluate {\em non-policy aware\/} baselines that decouple navigation and manipulation without considering that policies perform better from specific base poses.
 These approaches frequently fail due to the poor alignment with the policy's training distribution.
 We also examine {\em policy-aware\/} baselines that learn to connect navigation and manipulation using large amounts of additional training data and show that they still struggle to generalize to unseen room layouts.

-To address these limitations, we propose a method that searches for robot base poses likely to yield successful policy execution.
-Our approach (a) represents the scene using 3D Gaussian Splatting~\cite{kerbl3Dgaussians}, (b) uses differentiable rendering to evaluate whether a candidate pose is in-distribution, provides visibility of task-relevant objects, and avoids collisions, and (c) optimizes over poses with a sampling-based procedure to identify the most suitable robot base location.
-We validate our approach on both the \name{} simulation suite and three real-world mobile manipulation tasks.
-Our method outperforms the several baselines in various simulation and real-world experiments, enabling effective deployment of manipulation policies trained solely on stationary robot data.
+Finally, we validate our approach on both the \name{} simulation suite and three real-world mobile manipulation tasks.
+Our method outperforms all baselines in various simulation and real-world experiments, enabling effective deployment of manipulation policies trained solely on stationary robot data.